stenioaraujo/conductor-searchcounter/README.md

 - Any new search added to the search history has a timestamp that is equal or greater than the last search added
 - The list of Terms are passed to the `SearchCounter` object at instantiation time
 - The terms can be reused for any search any amount of times
+- There will always be a term to choose from
 - the id is `uuid.uuid4()`
 - the timestamp is nanoseconds since the epoch